 By maintaining a good response time, Southwest Airlines has become one of the largest airlines in the U.S. The table below shows Southwest Airlines has clearly set the benchmark.
 That's why, rather than have a response time for the sake of a vanity metric, it has become a strong competitive suite for the airline.

-Integrating customer service as a marketing strategy requires a dynamic changes from how you conventionally conducted your marketing efforts.
+Integrating customer service as a marketing strategy requires a dynamic change from how you conventionally conducted your marketing efforts.
 Envisioning these changes isn’t enough, you have to put these changes into action so you can avoid making mistakes when you put customer service at the epicenter of your marketing strategy.